socrata-archive/deprecated-socrata-api-java/readme.md

 Creating an editable copy of a dataset
 --------------------------------------

-Note that currently the socrata API doesn't support publishing.
-There is a publishing playground if you wish to test the publishing feature before they're released and make sure that all your applications work as expected.

     Connection c = new HttpConnection("robots.dod.gov", "sam.gibson@socrata.com", "******", "******");
     View v = View.find("robo-tics", conn);